jtwebman/typejson/source/index.md

 - JSON Schema really came from JSON and the small amount of types supported.
 TypeJSON supports many different value types and allows you to build any type you want.
 This lets you map JSON directly to your types in your system.

 - JSON Schema is missing a way to name types.
 You can use `id` properties and `$ref` but they are not required and are normally urls.
+TypeJSON allows you to name them and the parser should give you a way to mapped them to your type system.

 - TypeJSON forces you to declare types for everything.
 There is no generic object type or anything type.